kellyp/lowprofile/doc/POSTY.md

-# Low Profile - The AWS Profile Activator
+# Low Profile
+Simple AWS profile management

 Hi, we here at DualSpark feel your pain if you've ever worked with multiple AWS accounts.
 That's why we've come up with a really simple tool for management of multiple AWS profiles from the cli.
 Low Profile (lowprofile) isn't magical it simply manages your ~/.aws/ files and associated environment variables.
 Nothing you couldn't do manually just a simplified interface.
 Today we are happy to be releasing and open sourcing Low Profile.
 Feel free to create issues, features or just use it.
 We hope it makes life a little easier when working with multiple AWS environments.